ayoung5555/MP_MyWebsite/README.md

 7. On the file explorer on the left-hand side, right click to open the context menu.

-8. At the bottom of the context menu, click the option to 'Refresh File Tree'.
+8. At the bottom of the context menu, click the option to `'Refresh File Tree'`.
 This may take a few seconds, but you should confirm that your resume is in the assets folder.

-9. There is already a link to the resume in the About section 'EDITME About Section' but if you wish to insert your resume elsewhere, here is the HTML (assuming you named your resume `resume.pdf`).
+9. There is already a link to the resume in the About section 'EDITME About Section' but if you wish to insert a link your resume elsewhere, here is the HTML (assuming you named your resume `resume.pdf` and it is located in the assets folder).

 	 `<a href="assets/resume.pdf">EDITME TEXT HERE</a>`

 10. Note that clicking links in the online editor might not work, but it will when you publish the webpage.
-To verify that your links are correct, you can open the folder from your desktop/documents folder and open `index.html` in a web browser.
-All the links should now function correctly, but if you make changes they won't refresh immediately.
+To verify that your links are correct, you can go to the project folder located in your desktop/documents folder and open `index.html` in a web browser by double clicking.
+All the links you have updated should now function correctly, but if you make changes they won't refresh immediately.

 11. You can also upload a headshot or profile picture in the same way you did for the resume (this time it's in the 'EDITME Profile Image' section), and change out the name of `profile-pic.jpg` for the filename of your image.